ryanleh/crowdsurf/README.md

 ```
 python3 run_benches.py -p
 ```
+(Note that if you add the `-r` flag, the benchmark is slightly more accurate but will take a few hours to run).

-and to recreate Figure 9 run:
+Finally, to recreate Figure 9 run:
 ```
 python3 run_benches.py -b
 ```

 ### Table 12

-To get end-to-end estimates for the costs of CrowdSurf, you will need access to three machines: a client, an instance for hint compression, and an instance for running PIR.
+To get end-to-end estimates for the costs of CrowdSurf, you will need access to three machines: a client, two CPU-based machines, and a GPU-based machine.

-On the hint-compression machine, run the following two commands in different shells:
+One of the CPU-based machines will be hint compression.
+On this machine, run the following two commands in different shells:
 ```
 cd external/hintless_pir/dpir
 bazel run -c opt //dpir:dpir-server